 - Can cancel the ticket and get a full refund.
 (It took me a lot of patience and effort to get Delta to issue me a refund.
 It has been easy with American and United Airlines).

-- Get the airline to reschedule you on a different flight without charging any additional fare, (even if the new flight is more expensive than the cost of the ticket you booked).
+- Get the airline to reschedule you on a different flight without charging any additional fare (even if the new flight is more expensive than the cost of the ticket you booked).

-My Airline Rescheduling Pet Peeve
+My Flight Schedule Changes Pet Peeve

-Living in Merida, Mexico, I have bought three non-stop flights from Merida to the US (Atlanta and Miami).
-The airline canceled all three of these flights and forced me to make a connection in Mexico City.
+Living in Merida, Mexico, I have bought three nonstop flights from Merida to the US (Atlanta and Miami).
+The airline canceled all three of these flights and forced me to connect in Mexico City.
 Flying to Mexico City changed the flight and connection time from one to two hours to ten to twelve hours.

 Airlines will usually send you an email with changes.
 However, the email can easily get lost.
 Besides, if you booked the flight with a third-party search engine, you may not receive emails with updated flight info.

 I learned this the hard way when I checked in for a flight from Montreal to Halifax on Porter Airways.
-When I arrived about two hours before what I thought was the right flight time, I discovered the airline changed the flight schedule a couple of months earlier.
+When I arrived about two hours before what I thought was the right flight time, I discovered the airline had changed the flight schedule a couple of months earlier.
 The flight left three hours before I arrived at the airport.

-The airline rebooked me on the same trip the next day, but I lost a tour day.
+The airline rebooked the same trip the next day, but I lost a tour day.
 I also had to travel six hours by shuttle to meet the group.
 (By the way, the tour company, Caravan Tours, did an excellent job of helping me deal with the problem).

-A Final Note
+A Final Flight Schedule Changes Note

 Based on the airlines’ fondness for making schedule changes, consider booking flights one day before any of the following events: